The Ultimate Dog-Friendly Guide to Houston

 8th Wonder Brewery

-2202 Dallas Street
+2202 Dallas St.

 @sip8thwonderopens in new tab

-8th Wonder Brewery is located in East Downtown (EaDo) and features a 1-acre biergarten where pups are permitted on leash.
+8th Wonder Brewery opens in new tab is located in East Downtown (EaDo) and features a one-acre biergarten where pups are permitted on leash.
 The popular brewery specializes in beer and THC beverages, while rotating food trucks provide plenty of fare to fuel your visit.

 Truck Yard

-2118 Lamar Street
+2118 Lamar St.

 @truckyardbeeropens in new tab

-For a seriously cool brewery experience, head over to Truck Yard, where craft beer culture combines with quirky, rustic design.
+For a seriously cool brewery experience, head over to Truck Yardopens in new tab, where craft beer culture combines with quirky, rustic design.
 In addition to an in-house food menu, Truck Yard also has a rotating food truck and event schedule, so visitors can expect a variety of food and entertainment.
-With a karaoke room, ferris wheel, and photo ops around every corner, you’re bound to have a blast at this cult-favorite hangout.
+With a karaoke room, Ferris wheel, and photo ops around every corner, you’re bound to have a blast at this cult-favorite hangout.

 Shops